bluetyson/xESMF/doc/installation.rst

 Installing scientific software on Windows can often be a pain, and `Docker <https://www.docker.com>`_ is a pretty good workaround.
-It takes some time to learn but worths the effort.
+It takes some time to learn but is worth the effort.
 Check out this `tutorial on using Docker with Anaconda
 <https://towardsdatascience.com/
 how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5>`_.